jaysongiroux/Aimtrainer/README.md

 ## 2 day Challenge - Aimtrainer

-Self defined coding challenege to create a usable game in react/electron.
+Self defined coding challenge to create a usable game in react/electron.
 This game's purpose is to help FPS players warm up by honing in their mouse accuracy by practicing against a randomly moving target. the size varies based on the difficulty the user selects

 #### Install dependencies